Bicyclist Visibility & a Flashy Bike Helmet

 Even after living here for three decades, perhaps I am still being a ‘Yankee’ on some levels.
 My experience in the town that I live in is that there is a lead ceiling regarding transit in Florida.
 In fact, there is a lead ceiling regarding common sense, in my experience.
-Think of what a community could do with all the money that is spent on such idiotic things such as breast jobs.
+Think of what a community could do with all the money that is spent on rather idiotic things.
 Honestly.
 People supporting annihilation of true beauty are missing the point of life.
 Meanwhile, 1200 children are homeless in this city and only a few of us even know or acknowledge this.
 Everything is connected.
 But getting back to my story….

 The young man sat across from me on the bus, smiled, and offered his story to me.
 “I have a video camera in my helmet now.”
 I looked on quizzically.
 He continued: “Next time I get blamed for an accident that I did not cause I will have proof.”
 He was young, healthy, and vibrant.
 The young cyclist went on to tell me of several accidents in which he was blamed wrongfully.
 I found out this is not individual to this young man.
 It is the woe of many a cyclist, as noted by Laura Laker in a couple of recent Guardian articles.

 Bike Helmet Video Cameras Storytelling